Updated June 2026

 - Explosively extend your hips and knees to drive the weight overhead.

-Sample CrossFit Barbell WOD
+Sample weighted WOD

 - Duration: 20-25 minutes

-- Equipment Needed: Barbell, dumbbells, kettlebells, timer.
+- Equipment needed: Barbell, dumbbells, kettlebells, timer.

 - 5-7 minutes of light cardio (jump rope, brisk walk, etc.).